fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 `existed` (optional): shall be a scalar variable of type default logical.
 It is an `intent(out)` argument.
-If present with the value `true` the entry existed in the map before removal, if `false` the entry was not present to be removed.
+If present with the value `.true.` the entry existed in the map before removal, if `.false.` the entry was not present to be removed.

 ##### Example